s1530129650/EnshengShi.github.io/_pages/about.md

 <u>Ensheng Shi</u>, Yanlin Wang, Lun Du, Junjie Chen, Shi Han, Hongyu Zhang, Dongmei Zhang, Hongbin Sun

-TLNR: Some interesting and surprising findings on the evaluated metric, code-preprocessing, and evaluated datasets.
+**TLNR(Too Long Not to Read)**: Some interesting and surprising findings on the evaluated metric, code-preprocessing, and evaluated datasets.
 Building a shared code summarization toolbox giving actionable suggestions on the evaluation of neural code summarization.
 <details>
 <summary>More</summary>